-- Belize does not yet have its legal and administrative framework in place to 7. implement CbC Reporting and thus does not implement CbC Reporting requirements for the 2016 fiscal year. - It is recommended that Belize finalise its domestic legal and administrative framework in relation to CbC requirements as soon as possible, taking into account its particular domestic legislative process.
+- 7. The Seychelles does not yet have its legal and administrative framework in place to implement CbC Reporting and thus does not implement CbC Reporting requirements for the 2016 fiscal year. - 8.
+A draft of regulations relating to CbC Reporting has been finalised in December 2017.
+A consultation phase is currently ongoing and is expected to be closed by the end of February 2018.
+The draft regulations will then be presented to the Attorney General's Office.
+The Attorney General's Office will examine the draft which should take a maximum of two months.
+The Seychelles noted that it will follow the Action 13 model legislation. - 9.
+It is recommended that the Seychelles finalise its domestic legal and administrative framework in relation to CbC requirements as soon as possible, taking into account its particular domestic legislative process.